lkoepsel/dataLogger/README.md

 # dataLogger

+## NOTE: The [SparkFun Qwiic Alphanumeric Display](https://www.sparkfun.com/products/18566) uses 3.3V and not the 5V from the UNO!
+Please use a level-shifter or a Pi Pico (or equivalent) when using this specific display.

 ## Introduction
 This repository contains a series of coding examples which support developing a simple data logger.
 A data logger is a combination of hardware and software which gathers data, saves it and may also display the data during collection.